smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/11 - Self Join.md

 | 2  | Detroit |
 | 4  | Detroit |

 Because the `Customer` table does not have a foreign key relationship, the above query could (and most probably should) be written using the following syntax.
-This statement is slightly more verbose, but the intent of the statement becomes a bit more obvious.
+This statement is slightly more verbose, but its intent becomes a bit clearer.

 ```sql
 WITH cte_CountCity AS